garner007/url-classification-system-ml/README.md

 ###  trainFullBayesModel.py
     - using the feature mask from **findBestK.py** , cross validation is run again to produce average statistics
     - ROC curve, Confusion Matrix and accuracy scores are produces
+    - writes out files for false negative and false positive classifier errors
     - model is saved to a pickle file, to be used again in the **predictor.py**
+###  trainFullBayesModelAllFeatures.py
+    - runs the same as the trainFullBayesModel with the exception that it uses all of the features on the file
+    - also does not write out classifier errors
 ###  predictor.py
     - Asks for URL for testing; runs the url through **vector_creator.py**
     - returned vector is run throught he naive model and prediciton is produced.
+### dataAnalysis.py
+    - creates statistical informaiton from the benign and malicious groups of deduped data and writes out to a CSV
+    - counts the number of records on the original cleaned file and the dedupped file for comparison.
+### errorAnalysis.py
+    - uses the false positive and false negative classifier errors to perform analysis
+    - creates counts of the number of records from each of the files that fit criteria for the features to help determine where errors may be coming from
+    - using analysis of those errors, addition csv files are created to further analyze the largest of the error for trends
+    - after analysis was done, records are removed for further testing and analysis.
+### featureAnalysis.py
+    - creates counts of the number of records from the deduped file that fit criteria for the features to allow for analysis